 One thing riders notice right away when riding Shimano brakes is how snappy they are; they have a ton of bite!
 Some people really like a hard bite and having the ability to lock up the wheels, but others prefer the smoother modulation of SRAM brakes.
 One thing is for sure when you buy Shimano brakes: you will have the ULTIMATE stopping power on a CONSISTENT basis.
 Note: Shimano brakes run the Shimano Hydraulic Mineral Oil.

 Though these brakes have their differences, make sure you try them both if you get the chance.
 One brand isn't better than the other; they more or less just have a different feel to them.
+We also did a video review and compared the SRAM Guide RSC brakes vs the Shimano XT brakes.
 Enough reading, go ride your bike!